Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: ISWAP Surface Code Circuits

 \subsection{Boundaries}

 As with other constructions, the boundaries prove more complex than the bulk circuit.
 At the measurement layer, they correspond to the standard rotated surface code boundaries modified by the same distortion applied to stabilizers shown in \fig{cxswap_distortion}.
-The full circuit schedule for the ISWAP circuit is shown in \fig{iswap_boundaries}.
-The ISWAP circuit produces overlapping stabilizers and makes use of all three Pauli terms, making visualization complex.
-The end- and half-cycle states display a useful symmetry, both in the bulk and in the regularity of the boundary constructions.
-We recommend the use of interactive tools, such as those now included in Stim~\cite{gidney_stim_2021}, to explore these constructions.
+The full circuit schedule for the CXSWAP circuit is shown in \fig{cxswap_boundaries}.
+While all of the overlapping detecting regions in the bulk are visually complex, focusing on the detecting regions around the outer edges of the patch help to understand the boundaries.
+In particular, the mid-cycle states display helpful symmetry and a simple boundary shape consisting of terminating weight-1 detecting regions.
+Our process for finding the boundary construction was similar to that of the hex-grid circuit; starting with a guess at good detecting slices at the mid-cycle, we iteratively removed gates and manipulated the detecting region terminations while preserving the graph-like code distance, eventually arriving at the provided construct.

+Slightly different boundaries are used in the ISWAP circuit we benchmarked, as included in the supplementary figures; two additional qubits were left in at the corners and measurements gates were not preferentially arranged to occur on the same qubit sub-grid (i.e. not on any neighbouring qubits simultaneously).
+Given both the CXSWAP and ISWAP circuits benchmark with essentially the same performance as their standard circuit counterpart, we believe the differences in boundaries does not significantly impact performance.
+That said, the boundary shown for the CXSWAP circuit is slightly simpler to understand visually and would likely perform better where hardware imposes costs on simultaneously measuring neighbouring qubits.